How to Tell if A Motorcycle Helmet is Too Small – 10 Signs to Watch For!

 Why Is Helmet Fit So Important?

 The importance of helmet fit cannot be overstated; it acts as the backbone of safety.
+When a helmet is snugly fitted to your head, it is more likely to absorb impact effectively during an accident.
 An ill-fitting helmet, on the other hand, can shift or come off entirely at critical moments, negating its protective capabilities.

 • Proper fit ensures maximum protection during impacts.